atiaisaac/UbuntuNews/README.md

 A cronjob can also be set to run the code at desired intervals

 # Uninstallation
-`pip3 uninstall ubuntunews` will uninstall the script.
+`pip3 uninstall OMG` will uninstall the script.
 Remember to disable the cronjob (if any).